MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **TP**, **B-TP**, or **FP**?

-To improve accuracy and alert only when there is a strong indication for a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents and only alert when the unusual behavior is detected.
+To improve accuracy and alert only when there is a strong indication of a breach, this detection establishes a baseline on each environment in the organization to reduce **B-TP** incidents and only alert when the unusual behavior is detected.

 **Learning period**